Evernomic/comma/docs/legal/terms.md

 ## **Contact Us**

-If you have any questions regarding these Terms, you can contact us at [hi@comma.to](mailto:hi@comma.to).
+If you have any questions regarding these Terms, you can contact us at [hello@comma.to](mailto:hello@comma.to).